Ascot Challenge Cup Preview, Tips, Runners & Trends

 Ascot Challenge Cup Trainer Statistics

-There are multiple leading trainers in the Ascot Challenge Cup over the last 20 renewals, with William Haggas, Kevin Ryan, and Roger Charlton having all won the race twice.
+There are multiple leading trainers in the Ascot Challenge Cup over the last 20 renewals, with William Haggas, Kevin Ryan, and Roger Charlton having all won the race two times.
 William Haggas winners have been with Candidato Roy (2007) and Aldaary (2021).
 Kevin Ryan winners have been with Advanced (2009) and Volterra (2024).
 Roger Charlton winners have been with All Ivory (2005 & 2006).

 Here are some of the top Ascot Challenge Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):